 4.3.
-Exhibition - (In) Visible - Ethnic Minority Women in Sport
+Exhibition - (In) Visible - Ethnic Minority Women in Sport networking conference 31 May/1 June 2021 in Vienna.

 The exhibition - (In) Visible - Ethnic minority Women in sport (Intellectual Output nr.
-8), the online edition and the booklet will be launched during the European networking conference in Vienna, October 2020.
-Each partner is asked to provide three portraits.
+8), the online edition and the booklet have been launched during the European